driannaude/jQuery.scrollSections/README.md

 		touch: true,
 		// Enable scrollbar controls.
 		scrollbar: true,
+		// Be able to scroll within the sections?
+If sections aren't larger than 100% of the wrapper, this will have no effect!
+		inSectionScroll: true,
 		// Enable navigation controls, also see createNavigation option.
 		navigation: true,
 		// Maximum sections to scroll within mousewheel interaction.